VasileiosKilis/MasterThesis/README.md

-# stock price prediction from historical time series and news articles
+# Stock price prediction from historical time series and news articles

 ABSTRACT
 The stock market is a widely used investment scheme.
 Numerous companies are constantly trying